-Services at Wood Center include event scheduling, campus information, dining facilities, meeting rooms, laundry and shower facilities, and a recreation area with pool tables and video games.
-Wood Center also has the campus lost-and-found center, an ATM, and tickets to cultural and sporting events.
+Services at Wood Center include event scheduling, campus information, dining facilities, meeting rooms, laundry and shower facilities, and a recreation area with pool tables and a bowling alley.
+Wood Center is also the campus's lost-and-found location.

 The Student Leadership and Involvement program provides opportunities for students to learn about and practice leadership skills and become involved on campus and in the community.
 Through the SLI program students can complete and earn Co-Curricular Opportunities for Leadership Development certificates.
 The COLD certificates provide tangible ways for students to be recognized for leadership development within the UAF community and beyond.
 Students who complete the COLD certificate are eligible for graduation with leadership honors and/or distinction.
 To find out more about SLI, visit the Wood Center or SLI online.

 The Nanook Diversity and Action Center promotes a community of inclusion, social justice and cultural pluralism by providing educational activities in collaboration with student organizations that honor and support areas of age, gender, religion, ability, socioeconomic status, race, ethnicity, culture, sexual orientation and gender expression.
-Additionally, NDAC focuses on prevention and awareness efforts, including Take Back the Night, bystander intervention, and Sexual Assault Awareness Month.
+Additionally, NDAC focuses on prevention and wellness efforts, including alcohol and drug misuse prevention, bystander intervention, and Sexual Assault Awareness Month.

 More than 100 student organizations are active on campus.
 Membership in a student organization can help you make social connections.
 It can also help in career and leadership development and enhance your resume.
 Each semester a student organizations fair provides an opportunity to learn more about these diverse groups.
 Contact the Student Leadership and Involvement office to learn more about UAF student organizations.

-Alaska Esports at UAF brings together the competitive and casual gamers from across the diverse community of UAF.
-All are welcome in the esports arena, from the over-the-shoulder spectator, to the occasional dabbler, to the die-hard competitor looking to raise game-play to the next level.
-In addition to playing a wide variety of old and new titles, our community participates in speedrunning events, pro-matches watch parties, “book club” style play-throughs of amazing narrative video games, and questing in MMOs amongst many other activities.
-Whether you have thousands of hours in your favorite game, or you are just wanting to find out what all the fuss is about, we have something to offer you.
+Alaska Esports at UAF brings together competitive and casual gamers from across the diverse community of UAF.
+As a member of the National Association of College Esports, we have four to six college esports teams that offer a variety of scholarships.
+All are welcome in the esports arena, from the over-the-shoulder spectator to the occasional dabbler, to the die-hard competitor looking to raise gameplay to the next level.
+In addition to playing a wide variety of old and new titles, our community participates in speedrunning events, pro-matches watch parties, “book club” style play-throughs of amazing narrative video games and questing in MMOs, amongst many other activities.
+Whether you have thousands of hours in your favorite game or want to find out what all the fuss is about, we have something to offer you.

 The Wood Center Pub offers evening entertainment for those 21 and older with live music, an open mic night, movies, trivia games and karaoke.
-Special events include theme nights, beer and wine tastings, comedy performances, casino night and more.
+Special events include theme nights, beer and wine tastings and comedy performances.